-Nurses can find a plethora of networking opportunities through national and specialty professional nursing organizations. opportunities Professional organizations offer many professional growth, such as developing leadership education/certifications, resources development, and more (Echevarria, 2018).
+Nurses can find a plethora of networking opportunities through national and specialty professional nursing organizations. opportunities Professional organizations offer many for professional growth, such as developing leadership skills, education/certifications, continuing resources for career development, and more (Echevarria, 2018).
 Networking meets the following competencies in Standard 13, Education, from the ANA (2021) Nursing Scope and Standards of Practice: